-Eventually, you and your family may need to decide whether in-home care is still the best option for your loved one.
+Eventually, you and your family may need to decide whether in-home care is still the best option.
 The decision to move your loved one to a nursing home or to make the transition from in-home care to hospice care can be a tough one.
-VNS Health can help you look at your options and determine when a change in your loved one’s level of care may be best.
+But VNS Health can help you look at your options and determine when a change in the level of care may be best.

-If you have Medicaid, long-term care (including home health aides) is covered up to a certain number of hours per week.
-Medicare does not cover long-term care.
+Medicare does not cover long-term care at all.
+But Medicaid covers long-term care (including home health aides) for a certain number of hours per week.

-Private health insurance may also cover some home services, but these vary from plan to plan and may not cover nonmedical needs such as cooking and companionship.
-It’s important to check your policy or check with your insurance company about your benefits and coverage.
+In addition, private health insurance may also cover some home care services.
+However, coverage varies from plan to plan, and nonmedical needs such as cooking and companionship may not be included.
+It’s important to check with your insurance company about your benefits and coverage.

 If insurance doesn’t cover your loved one’s needs, VNS Health offers private care options.